How to build a pool

 Before we can begin building the pool, a certain amount of destruction is required.
 Specifically, we need to:

+Demolish the red brick paving above the pool area.
+Remove the sleeper retaining walls currently in the pool area.
+Transplant all of the vegetation to other areas of the garden.
 I’m not a big fan of the red bricks and especially so given that the other side of the house has wooden decking.
 Wooden deck + travertine paving + red brick is one too many materials.

 Excavation preparations